 Touch the LCD monitor with two fingers.
-When you swipe two fingers to the left or right, you can jump through images with the method set in [Image jump w/ independent of the model of th
+When you swipe two fingers to the left or right, you can jump through images with the method set in [Image jump w/ ()] under the [2] tab.

 Reducing Image (Index Display)

 Pinch two fingers.